jathiel/home_credit/Notes.md

 ### Joining the Data

-The home-credit-data-cleaning.ipynb contains a lot of helpful information regarding how to put the data together.
+The home-credit-data-cleaning.ipynb document contains a lot of helpful information regarding how to put the data together.
 We should use this as a blueprint when cleaning the data ourselves.
 Be careful not to discard all NaN entries as they may indicate something of value depending on the feature.

 ## Model